begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 Dataset can be found at https://www.kaggle.com/lava18/google-play-store-apps

-# Project Summary
+## Project Summary

-The problem is "Which attributes are having importance on the application's rating?"
+The problem is "Which attributes are having importance on the application's rating?".
 Our objective is finding the relationship between rating and the other attributes in the dataset Google Play Store Dataset.

-# Problem Description
+## Problem Description

-The first question that will be searched for is about the existence of a correlation between pricing and rating of the google play store apps.
+- The first question that will be searched for is about the existence of a correlation between pricing and rating of the google play store apps.
 If exists, is it possible to claim that the high price apps are more qualified or not?

-Another question that can be asked is which categories and genres appeal to which age group, which is named as content rating in the dataset.
+- Another question that can be asked is which categories and genres appeal to which age group, which is named as content rating in the dataset.

-Additionally, the correlation between the number of reviews and rating can be searched and the result can give information about the content of the reviews.
+- Additionally, the correlation between the number of reviews and rating can be searched and the result can give information about the content of the reviews.
 Are the reviews mostly negative or positive?

-Can the Rating be predicted precisely, using other attributes of the dataset?
+- Can the rating of an app be predicted precisely, using other attributes of the dataset?

 # Methods